Dispatch's Second Chance (and The Game Awards Predictions)

 It makes for a real business opportunity for us.
 It's mostly eyebrows.

-What if we just had a full-time Russ feed that, you know, like the real top in best you subscribers could get?
+What if we just had a full-time Russ feed that, you know, like the real top in best you subscribers could get.
 Right.

-I think that's probably worth seven.
+I think that's probably worth seven years.

 Fat bear week.
 I'm just Russ.